 The Karen Blixen Museum on Karen Road is the restored house of Danish author, Isak Dinesen who wrote under the pen name Karen Blixen.
-The museum preserves memories of her experiences in a pre-colonial Kenya.
+The museum preserves memories of her experiences in pre-colonial Kenya.
 Some of the items on showcase at the museum include furniture and photographs Karen owned.
 Back then, the Karen Blixen Museum was a sprawling coffee plantation in the countryside.
 Today it finds itself on the outskirts of Nairobi’s suburbia.
 Here are seven things you can do when you visit.

 1. See a Flying Toilet